Lama-DCIpython/DjangoRest_tutorial/README.md

         ordering = ['pub_date']

 ```
-## Create tables for models in your database
+## Create tables for the new models in your database

 The last step here is to add our new model to our database.
 First we have to make Django know that we have some changes in our model.
 (We have just created it!)
 Go to your terminal(another window than where the server is running) and type
 `python manage.py makemigrations quickstart`.
 It will look like this: